8 fun employee engagement tips (on-premise staff)

 2. Team Managers: Frequent check-ins

-This is a leadership skills example that Martin Minaric, Production Manager at METZO, uses to get his employees to open up:
+This is a leadership skills example that Martin Minaric, Production Manager at METZO, uses.
+It’s a simple way to get his employees to open up:

-“We have a daily operational meeting where we discuss the mood results from the last day, and try to see if we understand the situation.
+“We have a daily operational meeting where we discuss yesterday’s mood results.
+We try to see if we understand the situation.
 What we learned is that you have to care about, and discuss it daily.”

-Perhaps think of something fun to visualize the recommended distance between your employees?
+Perhaps think of something fun to remind your employees of the recommended distance between them?

-Make sure your team members feel comfortable to speak up.
+Make sure your team members feel comfortable speaking up.

 It could be: